AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/gettingstarted.md

 # Getting Started

-This quickstart will guide you through the necessary steps to setup and make a request to the Document Generation API.<br/>
+This document will guide you through the necessary steps to setup and make a request to the Document Generation API.<br/>
 Use Document Generation API to merge JSON data into Word based document templates and produce high fidelity PDF and Word documents from any application. <br/>